Justin Giovannettone

 Whether in litigation, investigations, or consultation, Justin leverages deep understanding of his clients’ unique goals and challenges to achieve tailored results.

 Justin has represented individuals, corporations and public entities in connection with civil lawsuits, government investigations, insurance conservatorships, and compliance monitorships.
-He is a Certified Fraud Examiner and has managed civil litigation matters and corporate internal investigations relating to accounting fraud, harassment, securities laws, and the Foreign Corrupt Practices Act.
+He has managed civil litigation matters and corporate internal investigations relating to accounting fraud, harassment, securities laws, and the Foreign Corrupt Practices Act.
 He has also been a member of two government-appointed SEC and DOJ Monitorships, and helped represent a medical device company under a multi-year Monitorship ultimately resulting in dismissal of the criminal Information against the company.

 In October 2018, Justin represented the victim of a sexual assault in a jury trial in Yolo County Superior Court.
 Sitting first chair at trial, Justin obtained a unanimous verdict and full damages for this pro bono client.